MITgcm/MITgcm/doc/getting_started/getting_started.rst

 little endian to big endian output, but that needs to be tested for each platform individually.
 Under normal circumstances this flag should be undefined.

-The CPP-flag :varlink:`COMPONENT_MODULE` needs to be set to ``#define`` only in simulations in which the MITgcm is coupled to further instances of itself, for example, in verification experiment `cpl_aim+ocn
+The CPP-flag :varlink:`COMPONENT_MODULE` needs to be set to ``#define`` only for builds in which the MITgcm executable (for either an oceanic or atmospheric simulation) is configured to communicate with a coupler.
+This coupler can be a specially configured build of MITgcm itself;
+see, for example, verification experiment `cpl_aim+ocn
 <https://github.com/MITgcm/MITgcm/tree/master/verification/cpl_aim+ocn>`_.

 .. [#] One example is the llc_540 case located at